Jammy2211/PyAutoCTI/docs/installation/pip.rst

 `Python virtual environment <https://www.geeksforgeeks.org/python-virtual-environment/>`_, with the link attached describing what a virtual environment is and how to create one.

-Once you have created your virtual environment you must install **arCTIc** before installing **PyAutoCTI**.

-The installation guide for arCTIc is found at this link.

-Once **arCTIc** is installed, we next upgrade pip to ensure certain libraries install:

 .. code-block:: bash

     pip install --upgrade pip